 Niwasa began its journey as an organization with the Aboriginal Head Start Program.The Aboriginal Head Start Initiative (AHS) made its debut in Canada as a promise outlined in the Liberal Party’s Red Book “Creating Opportunity” launched in September 19, 1993.
-A commitment was made and then confirmed in the January 18, 1994 Speech from the Throne.
-During 1994, Aboriginal community consultations took place in 25 cities across Canada, involving 300 Aboriginal organizations, and 400 discussion papers were also distributed to Aboriginal organizations across Canada.

 In 1997, Hamilton was chosen as one of the locations for the AHS program.
 A steering committee comprised of Indigenous parents, community members and Indigenous organizations began to develop a plan to operationalize the project.
 In 1998, Niwasa Head Start opened its doors to families with two classrooms that embedded the Mohawk and Ojibwe language and cultures.
 In 1999, Niwasa Head Start Preschool became incorporated.

 In 2003, Niwasa began a partnership with the Hamilton Wentworth District School Board to deliver the NYAWEH program.
 Native Youth Advancement with Education Hamilton was funded for 3 years by the Hamilton Community Foundation.
 The NYAWEH program would be located in secondary schools and provide social, cultural and academic support to students to improve credit accumulation, graduation rates and access to post secondary education.
 The project was so successful that it expanded to 4 public schools and 1 Catholic secondary school in Hamilton.